ocharles/blog/posts/2010-11-24-factories-in-perl.md

 ---
-title: Implementing Factories in Perl
+title: "Implementing Factories in Perl"
 ---

 Factories are a useful construct, and even though their usage is common in Java